Home : SCK Blog : Skating on thin ice

 WaterMark Certification

 With any ice machine or ice maker, you must ensure the product you are purchasing has the WaterMark Certification.
 This is a mandatory certification for drainage products to ensure they are fit for purpose and have been appropriately authorised for installation.
 Purchasing a product without this could lead to a breach of local standards and producing a product not fit for human consumption.
+If you're still having difficulty in selecting the correct commercial ice maker, feel free to contact the team at Sydney Commercial Kitchens.
+We will gladly help you understand and find the perfect ice machine that can enhance your business.

 Don't dream, do...

-Rent-Try-Buy® is a solution designed by hospitality people, for hospitality people.
+**SilverChef understand that every hospitality business journey is unique. ** Rent-Try-Buy® is a solution designed by hospitality people, for hospitality people.
+Find out more

 Doing Rounds of The Kitchen Table